 After years and years of guitarists around the world jamming to horrible sounding backing tracks, Steve Vai released a collection of his songs with the lead guitars removed.
 In other words, we now have access to a significant chunk of Vai’s discography to jam over with the lead guitar removed.
 It’s as close to playing in the Vai band as we’ll get.

 Called ‘Naked Tracks’, there are currently 7 volumes available which cover albums from ‘Passion and Warfare’ all the way to ‘The Story of Light’.
-Here are links to each volume:

 All tracks are also available on iTunes so you can buy individual tracks if you’re not interested in the full albums.

-From a learning point of view this is fantastic as it not only allows you to jam over the actual tracks, but it gives you a great chance to listen to the rhythm parts.
+From a learning point of view, this is fantastic as it not only allows you to jam over the actual tracks, but it gives you a great chance to listen to the rhythm parts.
 I found I appreciated each track far more after listening to the rhythm section without the lead guitar.

-Vai has a section of his website where he gives advice on how to jam along with each track, what key the song is in and other interested insights.
+Vai has a section of his website where he gives advice on how to jam along with each track, what key the song is in and other interesting insights.
 He explains what he was thinking while writing the track as well as advice on what you could think about.
 It’s a great way to think about each track in new ways.

 Steps for this tip:

 1. Read through Steve’s advice for each track from this part of his website

 Find out what key the song is in, what modes were used and what Steve was thinking.